secretstartups/handbook/content/handbook/engineering/infrastructure/platforms/project-management/index.md

 - Directly responsible individuals (DRI) responsible for the project completion
 - Defined exit criteria
 - Issue admin section to provide the issue priority, labels and epic for quick actions
-- Development Log, containing the previous Status Updates and any other relevant infromation to log
+- Development Log, containing the previous Status Updates and any other relevant information to log
 - Status Update, with the latest status update of the Epic
 - Start date and estimated due date